joshbegley/nyt-latest/README.md

 `Rebecca Hall’s piercing drama stars Tessa Thompson and Ruth Negga as old friends navigating the color line in 1920s New York.`\
 https://nytimes.com/2021/11/11/movies/passing-review.html?searchResultPosition=2

-**Migrants Continue to Gather at Belarus-Poland Border**\
+**Migrants Stranded in Cold at Belarus-Poland Border**\
-`Thousands of migrants, largely from the Middle East, are camped at the border between Poland and Belarus.
-With temperatures expected to drop, aid workers are concerned that the number of deaths will increase.
-At least eight people have died, according to officials.`\
+`Thousands of migrants, largely from the Middle East, are camped at the Poland-Belarus border.
+At least eight have died, according to officials, and temperatures are expected to drop.`\
 https://nytimes.com/video/world/europe/100000008071858/belarus-poland-border-migrants-camp.html?searchResultPosition=3

 **Lady Gaga and Ridley Scott on ‘House of Gucci’: When Beauty Turns Ugly**\